Spanish taxes on rental income of Spanish residents

 A tax break for renting out a family home or permanent residence

 An example.
-You rent out a flat all year round to a Spanish family that uses your property as a permanent residence (like house rentals in Belgium).
+You have been renting out a flat all year round since 1 January 2022 to a Spanish family that uses your property as a permanent residence (like home rentals in Belgium).
 You receive a rent of 7,200 euros per year.
 In addition, you have charged 600 euros in fees.
 The annual cost is 1,800 euros.
 You can deduct these costs in full because you have rented for the whole year.
 Your rental income after expenses then comes to 6,000 euro (7,200 + 600 - 1,800).
 You may reduce this 6,000 euros by 60%.
 Specifically, the taxable base is then 2,400 euros.

 Rates for Spanish taxes on rental income